Sign in →

 Supplies: Fibroblast Biopsy Transport Media (T115)

 Container/Tube: Sterile container with any standard cell culture media (eg, minimal essential media, RPMI 1640).
 The solution should be supplemented with 1% penicillin and streptomycin.
-Tubes can be supplied upon request (Eagle's minimum essential medium with 1% penicillin and streptomycin [T115]).

-Specimen Volume: 4-mm punch
+Specimen Volume: 4-mm Punch

-Additional Information: A separate culture charge will be assessed under CULFB / Fibroblast Culture for Biochemical or Molecular Testing.
-An additional 3 to 4 weeks is required to culture fibroblasts before genetic testing can occur.
+2. A separate culture charge will be assessed under CULFB / Fibroblast Culture for Biochemical or Molecular Testing.
+An additional 3 to 4 weeks are required to culture fibroblasts before genetic testing can occur.

-Specimen Type: Tissue biopsy
+Specimen Type: Muscle tissue biopsy

 Supplies: Muscle Biopsy Kit (T541)

-Collection Instructions: Prepare and transport specimen per instructions in Muscle Biopsy Specimen Preparation Instructions.
+Collection Instructions: Prepare and transport specimen per instructions in Muscle Biopsy Specimen Preparation.

-Specimen Stability Information: Frozen (preferred)/Ambient/Refrigerated
+Specimen Stability Information: Frozen (preferred) Ambient/Refrigerated <24hours

 Forms

 1. New York Clients-Informed consent is required.
 Document on the request form or electronic order that a copy is on file.
-The following documents are available in Special Instructions:
+The following documents are available:

 -Informed Consent for Genetic Testing (T576)